Real estate costs a lot, that is why buyers expect to receive high-standard service in every aspect.

 No unique title tag.
 No unique H1.
 No meta description.
 And very often, the same paragraph of text copy-pasted at the bottom of dozens of category pages.
 Google sees twenty near-identical pages and can’t tell which one deserves to rank — so it ranks none of them well.
 That’s keyword cannibalization, and real estate sites are full of it.

 On the Horizon Estate project we gave every filter page its own title with its own keyword, its own H1, and genuinely unique copy describing that specific area or property type.
-It’s more work upfront.
-It’s also the difference between pages that rank and pages that don’t.
+It takes more work upfront — and it’s exactly this work that separates filter pages that rank from filter pages that merely exist in the index.

 You can build great filter pages and still have Google never discover them — simply because nothing on the site points to them.